 - Form I-485, Application to Register Permanent Residence or Adjust Status.
 This is filled out by the immigrant, and is the primary application used in requesting a green card from within the U.S.

 - Form I-864, Affidavit of Support Under Section 213A of the Act or, if applicable, the I-864EZ, Affidavit of Support Under Section 213A of the Act.
 The affidavit must be prepared by the U.S. citizen spouse, known as the "petitioner," along with supporting financial documents.
 The affidavit promises that the U.S. spouse not only has the financial capacity to support the immigrant, but that the spouse will do so, in place of any government assistance, for approximately the next ten years (regardless of divorce).

 - Form I-765, Application for Employment Authorization.
 This allows the immigrant to receive a U.S. work permit (employment authorization document) covering the period before green-card approval.
 It's a photo id card, handy for identification purposes even if you don't plan to work during this time.

 - Form I-131, Application for Travel Document.
 The immigrant should fill this out and submit it if there's any chance that he or she will want to leave the U.S. before the interview.
 Without receiving "Advance Parole," which this form is used to request, leaving the U.S. will result in USCIS cancelling the application, on grounds that it was abandoned.

 - Form I-693, Report of Medical Examination and Vaccination Record.
 Not all fiances need to have this done, since you already had a medical exam in order to qualify for your K-1 visa.
 But if the one done for the consulate is over a year old, or it revealed a Class A medical condition for which you didn't get a waiver, or you didn't have all the required vaccinations done at that time, you'll need to go to a U.S. civil surgeon for a new exam.
-And even if your exam is still within its one-year expiration date, you might need to visit a civil surgeon if the overseas doctor didn’t include a complete vaccination record (DS-3025) or you didn't have all the required vaccines administered (including COVID).
+And even if your exam is still within its one-year expiration date, you might need to visit a civil surgeon if the overseas doctor didn't include a complete vaccination record (DS-3025) or you didn't have all the required vaccines administered (including COVID).